nealcaren/a-century-of-negro-migration/progress.md

 ### Chapter 7
 - Footnotes: Fixed formatting (RS).
 - Accuracy: formatting, punctuation, and spelling accurate (BW).
 - Audio: The number "32690" and "43499" are pronounced weirdly and spoken really quickly on page 146.
 Proposed change: Spell out the numbers to make sure all syllables are pronounced.
-(LB)
+(LB) The number 3,500 is not spoken correctly (BW).
 - Other:

 ### Chapter 8